beeware/briefcase/docs/en/reference/configuration.md

 - At the level of an output format (e.g., settings specific to building macOS DMGs);
-- At the level of an platform for an app (e.g., macOS specific settings);
+- At the level of a platform for an app (e.g., macOS specific settings);
 - At the level of an individual app; or
 - Globally, for all applications in the project.